vokya/english-for-designers/year-end-review/index.md

 My favourite would be the thesis and storytelling presentation and from the semester presenting of home pages.
 It was interesting and inspiring to watch work of others.

 ### 5) What’s something you accomplished this year that you are most proud of?
-I would say I am proud of the work I’ve done during this course mostly presentation because I used to struggle with that in the past.
+I would say I am proud of the work I’ve done during this course mostly presentation,because I used to struggle with that in the past.

 ### 6) What’s one thing you learned about yourself?
 I`ve learned about myself as a designer, from voice of tone to reviewing my casestudies.